-Federal Student Aid (an office of the U.S. Department of Education) studentaid.ed.gov/sa/glossary
+• Federal Student Aid (an office of the U.S. Department of Education) studentaid.ed.gov/sa/glossary b.
+College Expectations

 College is not high school.
 You are responsible for your academic success and time management.
 These are ways to set yourself up for success in your first year of college (taken from CollegeBoard.com)